chapmancbVCU/chappy-php/docs/lamp.md

 - Select Apache2 when prompted.
 - Choose Yes to configure dbconfig-common for automatic database setup.
 - Set a phpMyAdmin password (or leave blank to generate one).
+- If you have issues regarding **[ERROR 1819 (HY000) during the phpMyAdmin installation indicates that the password you've set doesn't meet MySQL's current policy requirements.]** refer to solutions in troubleshooting section.

 #### B. Configure Apache for phpMyAdmin
 Enable phpMyAdmin in Apache: